kean/articles/2021-02-24-appkit-is-done.markdown

 **Is AppKit done?**

 There are still a lot of things that can't be done using only SwiftUI.
 I can sacrifice certain features for my app, but I can't sacrifice performance.
 So far, `List` was the main impediment (as long as you have a decent number of items to display).
-Maybe it's for the best and I'll consider re-implementing the list using `NSTableView` with multiple columns and orderings.
+If you want to learn more about `List` limitations, see the [next post]({{ site.url }}/post/not-list).

 **Is SwiftUI a game-changer for macOS?**